The future is uncertain. The best way to manage the future is neither to hold back on yesterday nor to keep today, but to create the future.

 How?
 My answer is to invest in yourself.

-Still feel too vague and general?
-Let’s think about how Mainstreet creates a future for each of our buildings.
-Immediately after we acquire any new property, Mainstreet reviews the condition of the building and starts to invest manpower, capital infusions and fixture upgrades to create value that is the best match for that building.
+Still, feel too vague and general?
+Let's think about how Mainstreet creates a future for each of our buildings.
+Immediately after we acquire any new property, Mainstreet reviews the condition of the building and starts to invest manpower, capital infusions, and fixture upgrades to create value that is the best match for that building.
 Eventually, each property would reap its future potential with a brand new image.

 Think differently with the same logic, if you were a building, what would you invest in yourself to become a better you?
 If you were a stock, would you bet on yourself?
 So how do I invest in myself to make a better me?
 That was the question I asked myself when I planned some of my long term goals.
-One decision I made was to pursue a MBA.
+One decision I made was to pursue an MBA.
 It is more than another academic achievement.
 It is an opportunity to review myself.
 You should ask yourself some key questions before starting an MBA, or any type of learning.

 Discovering what you really want to do with your life isn't an easy task for anyone.
 However, if you do not know where you are going, you will never get there.
 To simplify this question, you can ask yourself where you see yourself in five years.
 It could be as simple as "I want to move to a bigger house in five years!", or "I want to read 100 books over the next five years!"
 The beauty and power of this review is to give you focus on what will bring you more happiness in the future.

 - What do you have?

 Like the way Mainstreet reviews the condition of each building before investing in it, you should also review your strength and weakness before investing in yourself.
 Knowing what you are strong in and where you need assistance can help you advance your personal life and nurture your professional performance.
 Once you have identified your weaknesses, it is time to leverage them into strengths.